expo/expo/docs/pages/guides/customizing-metro.md

 ## Minification

 Source code is optimized for readability and debugging.
 To optimize your application for performance, the source code is automatically minified when [compiling](/workflow/expo-cli#compiling) and [exporting](/workflow/expo-cli#exporting).
-You can also minify your code during development with `npx expo start --minify`, this is sometimes useful for testing production optimizations.
+You can also minify your code during development with `npx expo start --minify`.
+This is sometimes useful for testing production optimizations.

 By default, Metro uses `uglify-es` to minify code.
 According to [this benchmark](https://github.com/privatenumber/minification-benchmarks) `uglify` generally produces the smallest bundles, and is nearly the _slowest_ minifier.
 Here are some alternative minifiers you can use with Metro.